-We are a medical research group that examines how risk factors (especially nutrition) influence cardiometabolic diseases using epidemiological and clinical patient-oriented research methods.
+We are a medical research group that studies the prevention and treatment of cardiometabolic diseases using epidemiological and clinical patient-oriented research methods.

 Our Mission: To improve the nutritional status and overall health of people in both the prevention and treatment of disease.

 Our Logo: Historically in many cultures worldwide, the raspberry has symbolized love and 'matters of the heart'.
 The red juice of the raspberry was thought of as the blood running through the heart, where kindness originates.
 Each raspberry is made up of many drupelets clustering together, just as there are many important factors and social-structural positions (taste, culture, emotions, mental health, physical health, (dis)ability, economics, sex/gender, accessibility, systemic vulnerability, convenience, tradition, environment, genetics, and microbiology, to name a few) that together influence why people eat what they eat and how their cardiometabolic health may be influenced by their food.
 We incorporate these factors and their intersections into our research.